dashpen/blog/_posts/2022-10-11-Create-Task-Planning.md

 # Mario

-I am also planning on making a bootlegged version of Mario, with simple physics and mechanics.
+I am also planning on making a simple platformer with jumping and falling physics.

+# Purpose
+The purpose of these games is for entertainment, and to help me learn to code.
+It will go along with the other games on our group website.